 Sessions (held by appointment only) are 45 minutes in duration on a weekly basis although this may vary with your counseling goals, needs, and progress.
 Attending sessions on a regular basis is critical for achieving counseling goals.
 During our first session, we will discuss the number and frequency of sessions, and renegotiate as necessary.
 If you are more than 10 minutes late for a session and have not left a message on my voicemail (708) 448-1306, the session will be rescheduled, and you will be billed $50 for that session.

 When using insurance, sessions will be billed to you at the rate specified by your insurance company.

-You will be charged $30 for missed sessions or those cancelled without 24-hour notice.
+You will be charged $50 for missed sessions or those canceled without 24-hour notice.
 Missed sessions or those canceled without 24-hour notice will not be billed to insurance.